I am a Realtor. Here’s How The Real Estate Industry Works

 Real estate agents are individuals licensed by their respective state agency to assist with the sale and purchase of real estate.

-Some licensees are also Realtors, who members of national, state, and local realtor associations.
+Some licensees are also Realtors, who are members of national, state, and local realtor associations.
 Not every real estate agent is a Realtor, but most are.

 Realtors abide by a code of ethics and have additional training beyond the minimum licensing requirements, which serves to enhance their professionalism and client representation.
 All licensees are agents, but not all agents are Realtors.